top of page

 8. Focus on Life Skills

-child pushing grocery cart in store
+Child pushing grocery cart in store

 Practical learning through everyday life, such as a trip to the grocery store.